 NTAC Rate is the rate listed and described in Attachment H.

-Scheduled Amount is the amount of MWh scheduled in each hour for that month for Firm Point-To-Point Transmission Service by the Transmission Customer.
+Scheduled Amount is the amount of MWh scheduled in each hour for that Billing Period for Firm Point-To-Point Transmission Service by the Transmission Customer.

 6.7.5.2 For Imports and Internal Wheels